-During live streams, you can run poll questions to gather the opinion of your audience or test their knowledge.
+During live streams, you can create and run poll questions to gather the opinion of your audience or test their knowledge.
 This is great way to keep your audience engaged during your sessions.

-When a poll is launched by the live stream host or moderator, the question will appear onscreen to the audience, along with the available answers they can choose from.
-The number and percentage of responses (or votes) each answer receives from the audience will appear in real time for all to see and discuss.
+When a poll is launched by the live stream host or moderator, the question will appear onscreen to the audience, along with the available answers that they can choose from.

-Note: Live stream polls supports up to 2,500 participants.
+Notes: Live stream polls can support up to 2,500 participants.

 How to create a poll